 14 From the U.S. Census, "The primary legal divisions of Puerto Rico are termed 'municipios.'
-For data presentation purposes, the Census Bureau treats a municipio as the equivalent of a county in the United States." https://www.census.gov/geo/reference/gtc/gtc_pr.html.
-The term municipality is used to represent "municipio" throughout this plan, however readers should not infer that a municipality is an incorporated place
+For data presentation purposes, the Census Bureau treats a municipio as the equivalent of a county in the United States." https://www2.census.gov/geo/pdfs/reference/guidestloc/pr_gslcg.pdf The term municipality is used to represent "municipio" throughout this plan, however readers should not infer that a municipality is an incorporated